Anisotropic Hydrodynamic Mean-Field Theory for Semiflexible Polymers under Tension: Anisotropic MFT

 where

-The eigenfunctions obey the boundary conditions in the $F=0$ version of Eq.~\eqref{d10}, which fixes the constants $K_{\alpha n}$ and $G_{\alpha n}$, while the $C_{\alpha n}$ are normalization coefficients.
+The eigenfunctions obey the boundary conditions in the $F=0$ version of Eq.~\eqref{d10}, which fixes $\lambda_{\alpha n}$, and hence the constants $K_{\alpha n}$ and $G_{\alpha n}$, while the $C_{\alpha n}$ are normalization coefficients.
+The boundary conditions lead to a single transcendental equation for $\lambda_{\alpha n}$, whose solutions can be found easily using a standard numerical root finding algorithm.
 Plugging the normal mode expansions into the Langevin equation, and exploiting the orthonormality of the $\psi^\alpha_n$, Eqs.~\eqref{d7}-\eqref{d8} become:

 where